tibetty/osm2geojson-lite/README.md

 * `?opts`: optional, the options object, right now supports below properties/fields:
     - `completeFeature/allFeatures`:  the default value is `false`.
 When it's set to `true`, the returned geojson will include all elements meets the specified conditions in `FeatureCollection` format; otherwise, only the bare geojson of the first `relation` element will be returned.
     - `renderTagged`: the default value is `false`.
 When it's set to `true`, the returned geojson will include all elements with tags (i.e., tagged) until `suppressWay` changes its behavior a bit; otherwise only the unreferenced ones get returned.
-    - `suppressWay/excludeWay`: by default value os `true`.
+    - `suppressWay/excludeWay`: by default value is `true`.
 When it's set to `true`, the return value will exclude any referenced ways even though they are tagged; otherwise the features of all tagged `way` will be included, too.

 Reminder